phac-nml/irida/doc/developer/getting-started/index.md

 #### Spring profiles

 Spring allows us to set profiles in the application that can be used to set up certain services for running in different environments.

-IRIDA has the following profiles:
+##### Basic profiles
 * `prod` - Production mode.
   * Hibernate will not be allowed to make changes to the database schema.
   * Database will be managed by Liquibase.